solomoncools/firebase-openai/README.md

 # firebase-openai
 A easy to use codebase for hosting a openai server on firebase and interacting with it using javascript fetch.
-This solution is cheaper than using heroku.
+This solution is better and cheaper than using heroku.

 **Requirements**
 1. Node.js